iot-bus/iot-bus.github.io/docs/source/boards/iot-bus-lora.rst

 low cost crystal and bill of materials.
 The high sensitivity combined with the integrated +20 dBm power amplifier yields industry-leading link budget  making it optimal for any application requiring range or robustnes.

-LoRa™ also provides significant advantages in both blocking and selectivity over conventional modulation techniques, solving the traditional design compromise between range, interference immunity and energy consumption.
+LoRa also provides significant advantages in both blocking and selectivity over conventional modulation techniques, solving the traditional design compromise between range, interference immunity and energy consumption.
 These devices also support high performance (G)FSK modes for systems including WMBus, IEEE802.15.4g.
 The RFM95W deliver exceptional phase noise, selectivity, receiver linearity and IIP3